Spondylosis or degenerative arthritis is the most common cause of spinal stenosis, resulting from compression of the spinal cord by disc de...

-Follow up based on progression of symptoms.
+Follow up is based on stability or progression of symptoms.

 M48.00 Spinal stenosis, site unspecified